 I was reading my August 2008 edition of Bon Appetit while sitting on the beach and found this summer recipe that looked perfect for all the local ingredients available this time of year.
-Jersey corn, cherry tomatoes, fresh basil and local scallops that turned out to be a disappointment.
+Jersey corn, cherry tomatoes, fresh basil, and local scallops were a disappointment.

-I purchased local scallops over frozen scallops because they were supposedly fresh and were on sale.
+I purchased local scallops over frozen ones because they were supposedly fresh and on sale.
 I purchased them in a supermarket, not a local fish store which may have been a mistake too.

 Grilled Scallops and Nectarines with Jersey Corn and Tomato Salad

 - 24 sea scallops side muscle removed and patted dry -- (If you can't find day boat, diver or dry scallops, opt for frozen)

 - 3 ripe nectarines or peaches, cut into 6 wedges

 - olive oil for brushing on scallops and nectarines while grilling

 - 1½ cups fresh corn kernels corn. cut from 2 large ears of fresh

 - ⅓ cup basil leaves thinly sliced, for garnish